WasixXD/DeconstructBlog/README.md

 My own Blog build from Scratch

 # How is it running?
-its uses a API to serve the posts data
+its uses an API to serve the posts data
 <br>
 if you wanna see more about, read the post in [Deconstruct Blog](http://deconstructblog.herokuapp.com)